aidev234/panopto/README.md

-# PANOPTO
+# ORION

-PANOPTO is a local OSINT workstation for collecting public social content, storing it in SQLite, and working through cases in a browser UI.
+ORION is a local OSINT workstation for collecting public social content, storing it in SQLite, and working through cases in a browser UI.
 The current stack covers:

 - Post collection for Twitter/X, Reddit, TikTok, Bluesky, Instagram, and YouTube
 - Recon for username and email selectors